optimove-tech/Optimove-SDK-Unity/README.md

 3. [Deferred Deep Linking](https://github.com/optimove-tech/Optimove-SDK-Unity/wiki/deferred-deep-linking)
 4. [Testing](https://github.com/optimove-tech/Optimove-SDK-Unity/wiki/testing-troubleshooting)

+> **NOTE**:
+To unlock these capabilities, you will need to have added the relevant OptiMobile channels to your Optimove package.
+If you can’t see this feature in your Optimove instance, contact your CSM to find out more.

 ### Integration summaries

 This is a quick start integration guide.
 For detailed integration instructions refer to the above.